4d/docs/docs/MSC/verify.md

 ---

 You use this page to verify data integrity.
 The verification can be carried out on records and/or indexes.
 This page only checks the data integrity.
-If errors are found and repairs are needed, you will be advised to use the XXXRepair page.
+If errors are found and repairs are needed, you will be advised to use the [Repair page](repair.md).

 ## Actions